interactive display - Updated: 27 Feb 2024

 Many thanks to the staff there for developing the prototype and assisting in the transition to CPC.

-What does the highlighting around the Normal Precipitation or Normal Max/Min Temperature imply?
+- What does the highlighting around the normal precipitation or normal maximum/minimum temperature imply?

 The color used to highlight the normal values (precipitation or maximum/minimum temperature) are used to delineate the category of the forecast at the point clicked.
 If the selected point is within

 an area of enhanced odds for above-normal temperatures, the shading around the normal maximum/minimum temperature will appear red.
 If the selected point is within an area of enhanced odds for